 The IRS provides the PTIN number option on an active or provisional basis.
 Specifically, tax return preparers who must pass the competency test receive provisional status, while CPAs, EAs and attorneys automatically receive active status.
 Additionally, paid tax return preparers must pass both a tax compliance check and a sustainability check.
 All preparers who meet these requirements become registered preparers under IRS law.

-A tax consultant, who has extensive knowledge about the tax code, can help you cut your taxes – and save money.
+Tax consultants typically have extensive knowledge about tax codes, which allow them to help you lower your taxes.
 Generally, this kind of advisor works for you year-round, as opposed to a tax preparer, whose job is seasonal.
 Although you don’t have to hire a consultant, it’s important to ask yourself whether you could benefit from having one.
-Looking to make smarter financial decisions when tax time comes?
-If you aren’t fully certain where to begin, a tax consultant just might be your solution.

-- Keep in mind that there are certain actions you can take to reduce tax liability before even hiring a tax advisor.
-When tax time comes you’ll want to consider making tax deductions to minimize taxable income.
-You should also ask yourself whether you could benefit from a tax shelter, or whether a tax extension would be more suitable for your financial situation.
+- Keep in mind that there are certain actions you can take yourself to reduce your tax liability.
+When tax time comes, you’ll want to consider making tax deductions to minimize your taxable income.
+You should also ask yourself whether you could benefit from a tax shelter or a tax extension.

 Photo credit: ©iStock.com/Bill Oxford, ©iStock.com/Squaredpixels, ©iStock.com/utah778